kushwavez/lenovo-x1c6-clover-efi/README.md

 - Fingerprint reader
 - Hibernation
   - I think it's fixable, but just not worth the trouble for me.
 Just use normal sleep (hibernationmode=3) like on real MacBooks
+- Original Samsung PM NVMe SSD
+  - Causing kernel panics.
+Not fixable, replace your drive with an aftermarket one.
+I used KINGSTON A2000 and WDC PC SN720, but feel free to choose anything other than Samsung

 ## Issues:
-- Although we have OpenIntelWireless for Intel WiFi, it’s quite unusable in my case (v1.1.0).
-It’s really slow (4 MB/s) and disconnecting quite often, the ping is also really high sometimes (spiking up to ~3000ms when pinging google.com).
-Sleep also breaks the connection.
-For reconnecting I have to reboot the whole system.
-Bluetooth quality is also really bad unfortunately, also disconnecting quite often.
-  - I suggest everyone to just get a compatible original Apple BCM94360CS2 with an adapter for OOB support, excellent speed, Instant Hotspot, AirDrop & Handoff support and for best Bluetooth quality
-    - (you can buy these cards from ebay, Aliexpress or Amazon)
-- With BCM94360NG I have a strange issue where the speed/rate is capped at 434 mbit/s ~30 MB/s and can only reach 866 mbit/s ~60 MB/s if I RESTART directly from Windows.
-Unfortunately isn't fixable, so if you really need high speed just go for the BCM94360CS2 instead, or BCM94352Z (with AirportBrcmFixup.kext)
+- With Intel wifi the Bluetooth is not functioning properly, AirDrop is not working.
+Recommended to replace it with an original Apple BCM94360CS2 card to get fully-working functionality like on real Macs
-- HDMI isn't working if you start the system with plugged in, disconnect before start and reconnect it after macOS is up and running
+- HDMI isn't working if you start the system with plugged in, disconnect before start and reconnect it after macOS is up and running.
+  - Fixable with EDID patch
 - HDMI breaks after sleep/wake, need to re-plug
+  - Fixable with EDID patch
-- Audio sometimes just goes blank at random, combo-jack also doesn't recognise the combo-jack sometimes (garbled sound output): A sleep/wake solves the problem most of the time, issue needs to be debugged and reported to the Acidanthera team
+- Audio sometimes just goes blank at random (rarely): A quick lid close/open solves this, issue needs to be debugged and reported to the Acidanthera team
 - Thunderbolt 3 (I only have an ADT-Link R43SG-TB3 device with RX 470, so maybe other devices are good, but I don't have more TB3 devices to test with):
   - If you disconnect the eGPU the notebook will freeze (high CPU usage), you need to restart
-    - I really think that this is an OS issue
   - After sleep hot-plug is not working with the TB3 eGPU (device not detected)
     - Workaround: Plug the TB3 in, put the notebook into sleep, wake it up.
 It may fail sometimes, try it again if that is the case